-The governing board will consider the reinstatement of a suspended or excluded pupil, where:
+The local academy committee will consider the reinstatement of a suspended or excluded pupil, where:

-- The exclusion is permanent. - The suspension is fixed-period, and would bring the pupil's total number of suspended school days to more than 15 in any given term. - The suspension or exclusion would result in the pupil missing a public examination.
+- The exclusion is permanent. - The suspension is fixed-period and would bring the pupil's total number of suspended school days to more than 15 in any given term. - The suspension or exclusion would result in the pupil missing a public examination.

-In the case of a suspension where the pupil's total number of suspended days is more than 5 but less than 16 school days (this includes suspensions that exceed 15 school days by less than a whole day, e.g. one that totals 15.5 days) within a term, if parents make representations, the governing board will consider suspensions within 50 school days of receiving the notice of suspension.
-In the absence of any representations from parents, the governing board will consider the reinstatement on their own.
+In the case of a suspension where the pupil's total number of suspended days is more than 5 but less than 16 school days (this includes suspensions that exceed 15 school days by less than a whole day, e.g. one that totals 15.5 days) within a term, if parents/carers make representations, the local academy committee will consider suspensions within 50 school days of receiving the notice of suspension.
+In the absence of any representations from parents, the local academy committee will consider the reinstatement on their own.

-Where a suspension will take a pupil's total number of school days out of school above five but less than 15 for the term, and parents have not requested a governing board meeting, the governing board will not be required to consider the pupil's reinstatement but it will have the power to do so if it deems it appropriate.
+Where a suspension will take a pupil's total number of school days out of school above five but less than 15 for the term, and parents/carers have not requested a local academy committee meeting, the local academy committee will not be required to consider the pupil's reinstatement but it will have the power to do so if it deems it appropriate.
+Where a suspension will not bring a pupil's total number of days of suspension or permanent exclusion to more than five days in a term, the local academy committee will consider all representations made by parents/carers; however, the board cannot direct the reinstatement of the pupil and it is not required to arrange a meeting with parents.

-Where a suspension will not bring a pupil's total number of days of suspension or permanent exclusion to more than five days in a term, the governing board will consider all representations made by parents; however, the board cannot direct the reinstatement of the pupil and it is not required to arrange a meeting with parents.
+Where suspension or exclusion would result in a pupil missing a public examination, the local academy committee will consider the suspension or exclusion before the test to decide whether the pupil should be reinstated in time to take the examination.

-Where suspension or exclusion would result in a pupil missing a public examination, the governing board will consider the suspension or exclusion before the test to decide whether the pupil should be reinstated in time to take the examination.
+If it is not practicable for a sufficient number of local academy committee members to consider the decision before the examination, a smaller sub-committee will consider the suspension or exclusion and decide whether or not to reinstate the pupil.

-If it is not practicable for a sufficient number of governors to consider the decision before the examination, a smaller sub-committee will consider the suspension or exclusion and decide whether or not to reinstate the pupil.
-In light of the above, the governing board will also consider whether it would be appropriate to allow the suspended or excluded pupil to enter the premises to take the examination.
+In light of the above, the local academy committee will also consider whether it would be appropriate to allow the suspended or excluded pupil to enter the premises to take the examination.

-When considering the reinstatement of a pupil, the governing board will:
+When considering the reinstatement of a pupil, the local academy committee will: